Keynsham: Culture

+Media

+Local television news programmes are covered by BBC Points West and ITV News West Country which both broadcast from Bristol.

+Local radio stations are BBC Radio Bristol on 94.9 FM, Heart West on 96.3 FM, Greatest Hits Radio Bristol & The South West on 107.2 FM, Hits Radio Bristol on 106.5 FM, Kiss on 97.2 FM and KTCRfm, which is an Ofcom licensed community station which broadcast from the town on 105.8 FM, DAB and also online.

+The town is served by the local newspaper, Bristol Post (formerly Bristol Observer).

 Transport

 The town is served by Keynsham railway station on the London-Bristol and Bristol-Southampton trunk routes.
 It opened in 1840 and was renamed Keynsham and Somerdale in 1925.
 The chocolate factory had its own rail system which was connected to the main line, but the connection was taken out of use 26–27 July 1980.
 The station's name reverted to Keynsham on 6 May 1974.
 The station was rebuilt in 1985 as a joint project between British Rail and Avon County Council.

 The A4 trunk road used to run through the town, but much of this traffic is now carried on the bypass, which was constructed in 1964.
 The bypass runs from Saltford, a village which adjoins Keynsham, to Brislington in Bristol.
 Keynsham is about 10 miles (16 km) from junction 1 of the M32 via the Avon Ring Road A4174 and provides a fast route to the M4 and M5.

-Keynsham is on the Monarch's Way long distance footpath which approximates the escape route taken by King Charles II in 1651 after being defeated in the Battle of Worcester.
+Keynsham is on the Monarch's Way long-distance footpath which approximates the escape route taken by King Charles II in 1651 after being defeated in the Battle of Worcester.

 In May 2017, the High Street was made one-way for traffic heading towards Saltford and Bath with all Bristol-bound diverted along Ashton Way.
 There is now no access to Temple Street from High Street with the exception of buses and taxis, all traffic for Temple Street is diverted along Ashton Way.

 The town is served by 6 bus routes, 1 of which connects Bath with Bristol International Airport, another bus service runs from Ashton Way at the back of the shops to Southmead Hospital and one bus service runs to Cribbs Causeway.
 In numerical order: